Skip to content

 Working with partners

-In addition to the habitat restoration work, this project also involves working with partners on a creative programme regarding the future of The Weir.
+In addition to the habitat restoration work, the project also involved working with partners on a creative programme regarding the future of The Weir.

-In 2024, thanks to a UKSPF grant from the Herefordshire Council, we are working in partnership with Meadow Arts, a contemporary visual arts charity, to explore our visitors’ views on the evolving landscape and how they’d like to use it in the future.
+In 2024, thanks to a UKSPF grant from the Herefordshire Council, we worked in partnership with Meadow Arts, a contemporary visual arts charity, to explore our visitors’ views on the evolving landscape and how they’d like to use it in the future.

-Throughout the summer, Meadow Arts are conducting a series of artist-led workshops with local communities and visitors at The Weir Garden.
-The workshops will delve into the themes of the project through artwork, poetry, walking, other family-friendly activities with the aim of helping our visitors develop new connections to the landscape through the medium of art, and therefore help us to evaluate the needs and possibilities for the future of The Weir.
+Throughout the summer of 2024, Meadow Arts conducted a series of artist-led workshops with local communities and visitors at The Weir Garden.
+The workshops delved into the themes of the project through artwork, poetry, walking, other family-friendly activities with the aim of helping our visitors develop new connections to the landscape through the medium of art, and therefore help us to evaluate the needs and possibilities for the future of The Weir.

-Community groups participating in the programme include Hereford Mind, Leominster Meeting Centre, Hereford 6th Form College and Earl Mortimer College.
-The artists commissioned to lead the activity include Chris Poolman, Emily Hedges, Emma Beynon, Celia Johnson, Harriet Carter and Daniel Pryde-Jarman.
+Community groups participating in the programme included Hereford Mind, Leominster Meeting Centre, Hereford 6th Form College and Earl Mortimer College.
+The artists commissioned to lead the activity included Chris Poolman, Emily Hedges, Emma Beynon, Celia Johnson, Harriet Carter and Daniel Pryde-Jarman.

-We're inviting visitors to participate in free workshops on the 12 July and 14 September (normal admission applies).
+We invited visitors to participate in workshops on the 12 July and 14 September 2024.

-The project will culminate with a showcase day at The Weir Garden on 14 September, where examples of the different art pieces that have been created in the workshops will be on display.
+The project culminated with a showcase day at The Weir Garden on 14 September 2024, where examples of the different art pieces that have been created in the workshops were on display.

 Sprigs of bright purple bell heather against a blue sky on the Yorkshire coast.